Category Archives: Druse and Poker Chips

 ….one producing some nice sunbeam photos….

-…and then after some surface collecting, I decided to stop on the way out and check for druse quartz…and discovered some nice plates of bubbley smokey quartz druse plates…
+…and then after some surface collecting, I decided to stop at another place to check for druse quartz…and discovered some nice plates of bubbley smokey quartz druse plates…

-…I grabbed up several nice ones and then washed them off when I returned home, so I returned to the SSQ the next day and picked up several more…
+…I grabbed up several nice ones and then washed them off when I returned home, so I returned to the same place the next day and picked up several more…

 BEAUTIFUL STUFF !!